NMRTeamTBI/MultiNMRFit/doc/quickstart.rst

 Usage
 ------------------------------------------------

-*Data Loading* via Graphical User Interface
+Define dataset and processing options via the Graphical User Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To start the Graphical User Interface, type in a terminal (Windows: *Anaconda Prompt*):
+To start the Graphical User Interface, type in a terminal (e.g. *Anaconda Prompt* on Windows):

 .. code-block:: bash